Jack Dorsey Has An Estimated Net Worth Of $3.3 Billion

 Though Dorsey is most well known for Twitter, he is also involved with a number of other tech ventures.
 Chief among them is Square, a popular mobile payments company that he co-founded in 2009.
 Square boasted $4.71 billion in revenue for 2019 and $3.3 billion in 2018.

 The 43-year-old has also invested in a number of other companies, though it is unknown how much — if any –revenue he receives from them.
 One example is Lightning Labs, a company that seeks to build a faster and cheaper layer-two bitcoin.
-Dorsey has claimed that he hopes to unite the two companies so that Square can begin processing bitcoin payments in the future.
+As reported by Coin Desk, Dorsey has claimed that he hopes to integrate the two companies so that Square can begin processing bitcoin payments in the future.

 In addition to Square and Lightning Labs, rumors have also suggested that Dorsey has made a number of investments in Africa.